rhepach/Pupillometry/README.md

 # Pupillometry

 Here you will find the video stimuli used in our studies to measure changes in pupil dilation.
+If you find the respective stimuli helpful for your own work, please consider citing the source(s).

 ## Folder: 1st_generation